jason-white/personal-site/content/about.md

 In 2020 I decided I wanted to be a little more hands-on.
 I enjoyed the days when everyone had a website and shared little snippets of their personal life or hobbies.
 Before services and web applications became the norm.

 So that's what this website is, really.
 Getting back to doing a lot of the things I used to enjoy and documenting them.
-Sure, there are many other ways of documenting every day life.
+Sure, there are many other ways of documenting every day life, but those are kinda boring.
+And social media has become a bit of a cancer.

 ## About This Site